wanshingkit/PHP_JavaScript_jQuery_JSON_MySQL_FullStack/README.md

 1.	after receiving the request from js.js, use SQL command to inquire the database for username
 2.	send username after JSON encode

-•throwNote.php
+•throwNote.php	<br>
-1.PHP part verify the session is correct, then starts. this page receive a message from addNote.js, line 78, a fetch function active after the save button is pressed, then we throw newly created note to the database and reply
+PHP part verify the session is correct, then starts. this page receive a message from addNote.js, line 78, a fetch function active after the save button is pressed, then we throw newly created note to the database and reply

-•updateNote.php
+•updateNote.php	<br>
 1.session verification and then find the matching note to update

-•Logout.php
+•Logout.php	<br>
-1.Log out and end the session
+Log out and end the session

 •getNote.php
 1. to retrieve existing id and content by searching notes all under the email in session
 2. throwback the notes in [] to loadNotes() in addNote.js, where raise the request

-•DeleteNote.php
+•DeleteNote.php	<br>
-1.delete the note according to the id received vs. id in the database.
+Delete the note according to the id received vs. id in the database.